acdvorak/intellij-lessc-plugin/README.md

 # Known Issues

+*   **Slow First Compile**

-*  The first time you update a ```.less``` file it will take several seconds to compile.
+    The first time you update a ```.less``` file it will take several seconds to compile.
     This is because the LESS compiler needs to initialize, so be patient; after the initial compilation all future updates will be nearly instantaneous.

+*  **Incorrect line number for errors when using imports**

+    This is due to how [lesscss-java][lessc-java], the official LESS compiler for Java (which this plugin uses), handles imports: it merges them all into a single string and compiles the result.

 # TODO